zhalabi/Reproducible-Data-Peer-Assessment-1/PA1_template.md

   The total of the difference between real vs. estimate: -75363.3208

-  Based on the summary results and the hostogram listed above, the estimated median is very close to the median of the original dataset in which the missing values were ignored.
-However, the mean value is differs slighltly.
+  Based on the summary results and the histogram listed above, the estimated median is very close to the median of the original dataset in which the missing values were ignored.
+However, the mean value differs slighltly.